How to Install Xrdp Server (Remote Desktop) on Ubuntu 18.04

 Type the following commands as a user with sudo privileges to install Xfce on your server:

-sudo apt update sudo apt install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils
+sudo apt install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils

 Depending on your system, downloading and installing Xfce packages will take some time.